Kevin-Craft/Customer_Segmentation/README.md

 # Customer_Segmentation
-K Means clustering in Python segment customers.
-A brief project presentation is also included.
+K Means clustering in Python.
+Python script, data and a brief project presentation is also included.